-This is the data protection policy of PGA Catalunya Resort, which comprises the following companies:
+This is the data protection policy of PGA Catalunya Golf and Wellness, which comprises the following companies:

-For the purposes of this document, this group of companies is identified with the name of PGA Catalunya Resort.
-The policy refers to the data that are processed in the performance of its tourism and leisure services, in compliance with the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council, 27 April 2016).
+For the purposes of this document, this group of companies is identified with the name of PGA Catalunya Golf and Wellness.
+The policy refers to the data that are processed in the performance of its tourism and leisure services, in compliance with the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council, 27 April 2016) and Organic Law 3/2018, of December 5, on Protection of Personal Data and guarantee of digital rights.

 Who is the Data Controller?